 Cavatelli alla vodka

 Enter tomato paste.

 Now I’m not really one to follow celebrities, and I really never thought I’d be looking to Gigi Hadid for a recipe.
-But! she did happen to popularise this recipe by posting about it on Instagram, and it introduced me to subbing crushed tomatoes with tomato paste.
+But! she did happen to popularise alla vodka by posting about it on Instagram, and it introduced me to subbing crushed tomatoes with tomato paste.
 Using tomato paste results in a super silky sauce with a beautifully concentrated tomato flavour, and as an added bonus it can be made in less than 10 minutes.
 (Side note: credit where credit’s due; I’ve got to give my mate Becky some kudos for getting me onto this recipe after she cooked this for dinner one night (thank you)).

+Cavatelli alla vodka